richiegreene/phonorealizer/README.md

 ## Modifier

-The modifier area of these tools are designed to resembling Michael Klingbeil’s _Sinusoidal Partial Editing Analysis and Resynthesis [SPEAR](https://www.klingbeil.com/spear/)_.
+The modifier area of this tool box is designed to resembling and expand on Michael Klingbeil’s _Sinusoidal Partial Editing Analysis and Resynthesis [SPEAR](https://www.klingbeil.com/spear/)_.
 It contains all transormation procedures there and adds them to allow the composer to more intuitively modify the rendered spectrum.

 <table>
   <tr>